-'Outgoings more likely than incomings' at Celtic
+Outgoings more likely than incomings at Celtic

 "We'll see how he goes," the manager replied.
 "He's in good physical condition.
 I'm keen to get him involved as soon as possible.

-"It seems like it's been a long time coming.
+"It seems it's been a long time coming.
 We identified him pretty early and to be honest I thought he'd be the first one in the building.

 "His club weren't really keen on letting him go.
 His form just kept getting better.
-Fair to say there were times where I didn't think it was going to happen.
+There were times where I didn't think it was going to happen.

 "Really happy to get it over the line.
-Really excited to get him a part of the set-up.
+Really excited to get him part of the set-up.
 He's a young guy but he's really mature and really determined to make an impact."

 - Our coverage of Celtic is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment